telefonicaid/fiware-orion/doc/manuals/admin/cli.md

     - WARNING (show error and warning messages - this is the default setting),
     - INFO    (show error, warning and informational messages),
     - DEBUG   (show ALL messages).
+    Note that the log level can be modified in run-time, using the [admin API](management_api.md).
 -   **-t <trace level>**.
 Specifies the initial trace levels for logging.
 You can use a single value (e.g. "-t 70"), a range (e.g. "-t 20-80"), a comma-separated list (e.g. "-t 70,90") or